DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ## Create Data Hub

-Refer [Data Hub](/reference/data-hub) to know more.
-Follow the steps to create a new Data Hub on your KEYNOA tenant.
+Refer [Data Hub](/reference/data-hub) to know more about it and why it is required to be created.
+Follow the steps to create a new Data Hub on KEYNOA.

-1. In KEYNOA "Create" the Data Hub you want your device to connect to.
+1. In KEYNOA, "Create" the Data Hub you want your device to connect to.
 ![KEYNOA](/img/KEYNOA/Dashboard.png)